die broken not rusty

 I was appointed as assistant professor at JUST in July 1996, chaired the department of computer engineering for two years 2000-2002, promoted to associate professor in August 200.
 In 2008, I left JUST for 6 years, 2 sabbatical and 4 years regular leave, to join King Saud University (KSU) in KSA and chair the department of computer engineering.
 I was in charge of appointments, curricula development and ABET accreditation, and by the end of that period I got promoted to the rank of professor in April 2015 at Salman bin Abdulaziz University (SAU) as a spin off KSU.

-During that I worked as part time and adjunct professor with many institutions like Yarmouk University (YU), new Your institute of technology (NYiT), Balqa Applied University (BAU), Arab Open University (AOU).
+During that I worked as part time and adjunct professor with many institutions like Yarmouk University (YU), New York Institute of Technology (NYiT), Balqa Applied University (BAU), Arab Open University (AOU).
 At the international, I was appointed adjunct professor at University of Victoria (UVic.)
 Canada, and spent one year sabbatical at New Jersey Institute of Technology (NJIT), in New Jersey, USA.

 I supervised several master theses and published tens of journal and conference papers